shreeshailaya/C-DAC-Notes/Python/Readme.md

 #### Compare()
 - when you do obj1 == obj2 the it will compare address of the obj which is false by default
-- declear the compare in class
+- Declare the compare in class
 - to compare the values is the object
 ```python
 from operator import truediv